rcliao/non-playee-contest/README.md

 ## License

-This project is licensed under MIT License - see [LICENSE.md](LICENSE.md) file for details
+This project is licensed under MIT License - see [LICENSE](LICENSE) file for details